Bernardino Rivadavia: Repatriation of his remains and tributes

+the greatest civilian figure of the Argentine lands.

+At present his remains are in a mausoleum located in the Plaza Miserere, in Buenos Aires, adjacent to Rivadavia Avenue, named in his honor.

 Legacy

 Rivadavia is portrayed on Argentina stamps since 1864.

 Rivadavia is recognized as the first president of Argentina, even though his rule was accepted only in Buenos Aires, he did not complete a full mandate, there was no constitution for more than half of his rule, and did not start a presidential succession line.
 The chair of the President of Argentina is known as the "chair of Rivadavia", but only metaphorically: Rivadavia took everything when he left office, including the chair, which could never be retrieved.

 Liberal historians praise Rivadavia as a great historical man, for his work improving education, culture and separation of church and state.
-Revisionist authors condemn his Anglophilia, the weak customs barriers that allowed the entry of big British imports, harming the weak Argentine economy of the time, and the Baring Brothers loan that started the Argentine external debt.
+Revisionist authors condemn his Anglophilia, the weak customs barriers that allowed the entry of big British imports (which the revisionists believed harmed the weak Argentine economy of the time), and the Baring Brothers loan that started the Argentine external debt.